wdi-sf-jan-2014/notes/js_functions/js_functions.md

 Every programming language has one or two things that you really have to grok in order to understand the rest of the language and its idioms.

+In order to use libraries that are available to you, as well as to write your own JS, you ought to understand these idioms thoroughly.

 ## Examples

 * In ruby everything is an object